sst/guide/_chapters/cognito-as-a-serverless-service.md

         Ref: CognitoIdentityPool
 ```

 This can seem like a lot but both the `CognitoUserPool:` and the `CognitoUserPoolClient:` section are simply creating our Cognito User Pool.
 And you'll notice that both these sections are not using any cross-stack references.
 They are effectively standalone.
-If you are looking for more details on this, [refer to the Part II of this guide]({% link _chapters/configure-cognito-user-pool-in-serverless.md %}).
+If you are looking for more details on this, refer to the earlier part of this guide]({% link _chapters/configure-cognito-user-pool-in-serverless.md %}).

 ### Cognito Identity Pool